Get started

 A refund is another way for a cardholder to get their money back.
 Although it sounds similar to a chargeback at first, a refund is a different process, resulting in the same outcome for a cardholder.

-This is how a refund usually occurs: a cardholder has paid for a product using a debit or credit card.
+It is how a refund usually occurs: a cardholder has paid for a product using a debit or credit card.
 Later, they realize they want their money back for this purchase.
 As a result, they contact the business they’ve made a purchase from directly to ask for a refund without involving their bank or a credit/debit card provider.
 To better understand both processes, let’s review the key differences between a refund and a chargeback.

 Points of comparison